mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 Now, we will make clusters.
 What we’ll be doing is that we select a given flower and then make a new clone layer.
 A clone layer is a layer that is literally a clone of the original.
 They can’t be edited themselves, but edit the original and the clone layer will follow suit.
 Clone Layers, and File layers, are our greatest friends when it comes to transform masks, and you’ll see why in a moment.

 .. image:: /images/making-azalea/Azelea_05_clonelayer.png
-    :alt: create clone layers of the flowers
+    :alt: Create clone layers of the flowers.

 You’ll quickly notice that our flowers are not good enough for a cluster: we need far more angles on the profile for example.
 If only there was a way to transform them… but we can’t do that with clone layers.
 Or can we?